At Outside In, your time and talent truly make a difference.

 Steps for Medical Volunteers

 Licensed medical providers should complete a Medical Professional Volunteer Application and attach a resume.
 Medical professionals that volunteer with Outside In will need to provide additional information to become indemnified through the Multnomah County Health Department.
+A minimum of basic CPR must be maintained for the duration of volunteering.

 Steps for Group Volunteers